 It is also important to make sure your dissertation topic selection aligns with your doctorate program.
 If you are pursuing a doctorate in an education program, it does not make sense to begin a study on the true impact of well-checks on preventative health.
 Rather, you would want to look into a topic like the role of emotional intelligence in leadership for figures of authority in education.
 Be sure to consult with your chair or advisor that you have proper topic alignment with your program before moving forward.

 Now, if I can provide just one more piece of advice when it comes to developing a dissertation topic, it’s that students should not be too picky.
-This piece of advice, in one way or another, encompasses the previous three points, yet that’s because I have heard from student after student that their primary goal is to get finished and back to working, without this monkey on their back.
+This piece of advice, in one way or another, encompasses the previous three points, as I have heard from student after student that their primary goal is to get finished and back to working, without this monkey on their back.
 Considering we all have lives we want to get back to—i.e., you don’t want to feel married to your dissertation— I simply suggest spending 6 months of your life selecting a topic is not the best use of your time.
 Most of our clients are between ages 35 and 55, so spending an extra year in the dissertation wheel certainly looks less attractive from their vantage point, especially when we all have family, work, and other pressing issues to attend to.

 Feel free to fill out the contact request form and one of our dissertation specialists will be in touch for a Free 30-minute consultation.
 We love nothing more than using our decades of experience to help dissertation students get the results we know they are capable of!